rei/rei-cedar-docs/docs/foundation/typography/README.md

 <template slot="Overview">
 <cdr-doc-table-of-contents-shell>

-Typography design tokens represent the fundamental decisions of Cedar’s visual language:
+Cedar uses Design Tokens to store typographic attributes that represent the fundamental decisions of Cedar’s visual language.
+Design tokens:
-- Stores font specifications using variable names, not hard-coded values such as font family name or pixel values for font size
+- Store font specifications using variable names, not hard-coded values such as font family name or pixel values for font size
-- Specifies a hierarchical and semantically defined system
+- Specify a hierarchical and semantically defined system

+For more information on what Design Tokens are and how to use them, visit the [Design Tokens] (http://cedar-docs.rei-cloud.com/rei-cedar-docs/components/design-tokens/) page.
+For a complete list of Cedar Design Tokens, visit the [Cedar Tokens] (https://rei.github.io/rei-cedar-tokens/) page.

 <br/>
 <hr>